 2. What is the value of using a weight-for-age chart to assess a child’s weight?

-Plotting weight for age on a Road-to-Health Card is an excellent way of deciding whether an infant’s weight falls within the average range.
+Plotting weight-for-age on the growth chart in the Road-to-Health Booklet is an excellent way of deciding whether an infant’s weight falls within the average range.
 It is only of limited value knowing the weight if it is not compared to the weight of other healthy children of the same age.

 It means that only 3% of healthy children of that age will weigh less.
-The 3rd centile is usually used as the bottom of the normal range.
+The -2 line (or z line) is usually used as the bottom of the normal range.

 4. What is a growth curve?

-A growth curve is obtained by joining measurements plotted on a centile chart (growth chart) over a period of time.
+A growth curve is obtained by joining measurements plotted on a growth chart over a period of time.
 Knowing this child’s weight at birth and at 6 weeks allows you to draw a growth curve.
-His growth curve will be falling rather than following parallel to the centile lines.
+His growth curve will be falling rather than following parallel to the growth lines.
 This indicates that the child is not thriving.

-When the weight falls above the 97th centile.
+When the weight falls above the +2 line.

 Case study 2

 A 4-year-old child gained weight normally until a few months ago when she had measles.
-Since then her weight has dropped from the 50th to the 10th centile.
-The mother is concerned that she has almost dropped off the road to health (i.e. no longer following the centile line).
+Since then her weight has dropped from the 0 to the -1 line.
+The mother is concerned that she has almost dropped off the road to health (i.e. no longer following the growth line).